OnkelDunkel/DBAssignment3/README.md

 ## Part2

+I did not manage to complete part 2 of the assignment before deadline.

 | Model | Atomicity | Sharding | Indexes | Large Number of Collections | Collection Contains Large Number Of Small Documents |
 |---------------------|-----------|----------|---------|-----------------------------|-----------------------------------------------------|
 | Arrays of Ancestors |  |  |  |  |  |